 ABOUT US

 “It has been a tremendous amount of work, but I cannot even begin to list the ways in which it has been fulfilling for me as a musician”, Nick continues.
 “Yes, getting the lines under our fingers has been a challenge, but that merely scratches the surface of what it has taken to bring this project to the stage.
 Most of the horn charts were transcribed by ear from various (Zappa) ensembles by Dbone, Hassan and me – but I had never created a horn chart in my life – quite a way to cut one’s teeth…” he says.
 “Never mind the logistics involved with getting such a large group of working musicians together and dealing with all managerial aspects of the band.
-Yeah – it’s been a full-time job for me for the past couple years, but well worth the effort.
-I can’t wait for people to hear what we have put together.
+Yeah – it’s been a full-time job for me for the past few years, but well worth the effort.
+I’m very proud of what we have put together.
 Perhaps I’m a bit biased, but I think people are going to be blown away by this project.”

 Nick Chargin